 - Add the probiotics and any flavor ingredients for the last 2 minutes of mixing (except the cocoa powder option, which can be added to the honey mix in the saucepan).

 - Grease a 9x13 inch baking dish with coconut oil or line with parchment paper, leaving some on the sides to be able to pull up.

 - When marshmallows are whipped, pour into the lined/greased dish and smooth evenly.

 - Let sit at least 4 hours (overnight is better).

-- Flip on to a cutting board and cut with a well oiled pizza cutter or knife.
+- Flip onto a cutting board and cut with a well-oiled pizza cutter or knife.

-- Store in an airtight container.
+- Store in an airtight container on the counter.

 Do NOT store in the fridge as they will melt.
 Store in an airtight container at room temperature.
 The probiotics will decrease the shelf life to 3-4 days.
 Without the probiotics, these will last 2-3 weeks on the counter.